canhld94/HeteroServing/README.md

 cuda==10.2 (should comes with tensorrt)
 ```

->*NOTE* As these packages are quite big with lots of dependencies, make sure you install them correctly w/o conflict and successfully compile the helloword examples.
+> **_NOTE:_** As these packages are quite big with lots of dependencies, make sure you install them correctly w/o conflict and successfully compile the helloword examples.

 In general, if you install these package in default location, CMake will find them eventually.
 Otherwise, add your install directory to `CMAKE_PREFIX_PATH`.
 For example, I defined following variables in my environments and let CMake retrieve them with `$ENV{}`.